 All right, final moments as we continue with Congressman Andy Biggs and Greg Jarrett.

-Do you agree with Congressman Andy Biggs that there'll be indictments when the Pfizer report comes out?
+All right, so what happens, Greg Jarrett, do you agree with Congressman Andy Biggs that there'll be indictments when the Pfizer report comes out?

-I think there'll be criminal referrals made to the Department of Justice, saying Durham already knows what they are.
+I think there'll be criminal referrals made to the Department of Justice saying Durham already knows what they are.

-They might actually have already been made, remember?
+They might actually have already been made.

 What do you think?

-And uh Congressman Biggs, do you believe that?
+Congressman Biggs, do you believe that?

 The Constitution, you might as well shred it.